Neat Client? Fast-track the opening of your account with Statrys See how

 Provisional Profits Tax

-As the profits tax is based on the assessable profits of each year, there are sometimes estimated taxes that are issued based on the last year’s profits.
+As the profits tax is based on the assessable profits of each fiscal period, which normally consists of 12 months, there are sometimes estimated assessments on taxes that are issued based on the last year’s profits.

 Flat-Rate Corporate Tax System